-There were also nine battalions of the Burma Military Police, a para-military force under the command of the Inspector-General of Police, Burma.
+There were also nine battalions of the Burma Military Police, a paramilitary force under the command of the Inspector-General of Police, Burma.
 Reinforcement in time of serious internal unrest was expected to come from India.

 After separation from India in April 1937, responsibility for the defence of Burma lay with the Government of Burma.
 The Burma Army (Burma Army Command, Burma Command or Army in Burma) became a small, independent military command formed by the transfer of units from the Indian Army.
-The headquarters was very small for the size of the forces under command, being no larger than a second class district headquarters in India.
-The first commander of Burma Army was Major General DK McLeod.
+This headquarters was very small for the size of the forces under command, being no larger than a second class district headquarters in India.
+The first commander of Burma Army was Major General D.K.
+McLeod.

 The two Indian Army infantry battalions soon left but the mountain battery (the 2nd) and company of engineers (13th Field Company, Madras Sappers and Miners) remained.
-On formation of the 1st Field Company, Burma Sappers and Miners, the Indian company was also withdrawn in early 1940.
+On formation of the 1st Field Company, Burma Sappers and Miners, the Indian engineer company was also withdrawn in early 1940.

 An embryonic Burma Army Signals Unit was authorised in early 1939 but was to take a long time to reach full operational size and efficiency.

 On the outbreak of war in September 1939, the formation of Garrison Companies began for carrying out specific guard duties.
 The men were either ex-regular soldiers or recruits who had failed to pass the entrance standards for other units.
 Later, the companies were formed into two administrative Garrison Battalions.